noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 ![Pilar Clinic](http://telecomlobby.com/Images/pilarclinic.webp)

-On 28 of November of 2015 I've got a very strange motorbike accident.
+On **28 of November of 2015** I've got a very strange motorbike accident.
 Those accident are caused to take biometric values of the target individual.
 In those infrastructures there are members that stole medical values, being a self conscious human camera and gain money in crypt concurrences.
 Whit those values that have to be taken from a CT scan, better saying the accident have to be dangerous this is why my arm was broken and two friends of mine have died with accidents, criminals, that are aristocratic members, connect the target individual to the remote neural monitoring network.
 And they enslave him.
 Like me.
 Probably also some EEG pattern and hearth pattern is taken to connect the target individual to various different technologies.

+Corrupted members of hospitals probably also send the data physically so they are totally guilty.

 ![19 de Octubre 2017](http://telecomlobby.com/Images/IMG_20171019_223326.webp)